Column of Arcadius

-It is known as the Avret Taş in Turkish and located on Haseki Kadın Sokak in the Fatih district of Istanbul.
+It is known as the Avret Taş in Turkish and is located on Haseki Kadın Sokak in the Fatih district of Istanbul.
 It is now mostly surrounded by modern buildings.

 History

 The column and forum of Arcadius were on the Seventh Hill of Constantinople, also known as the Xerolophos (Greek Ξηρόλοφος).
 The column's construction was begun after 401 to commemorate Arcadius's triumph over the Goths under the renegade magister militum Gainas in the wars of 399–401.
 Arcadius died in 408, but the column was only completed in 421, so the forum of Arcadius and its column was sometimes referred to by the name of his son and successor Theodosius II.
 It was destroyed in the 1719 earthquake.

 Inspired by the Column of Constantine erected the previous century by his predecessor and the city's founder Constantine I, the Column of Theodosius had been set up by Arcadius's father Theodosius I in the forum Tauri in the 380s and follows the tradition of triumphal columns established by those of Trajan and Marcus Aurelius.

 During the Ottoman Empire, the monument was ascended and measured, in secret, by Petrus Gyllius and described in his De Topographia Constantinopoleos et de illius antiquitatibus libri IV.
 He described the shaft as being composed of 21 large blocks; only one at the base survives.
 Detail of the shaft's and pedestal's decoration is conserved in a series of drawings made in 1574 and 1575 and preserved in the Freshfield Album and which are attributed to the Flemish artist Lambert de Vos (Trinity College, Cambridge).
 The carvings on the remaining parts of the structure have since been largely obliterated by fire and erosion.

-Nowadays the column is become ruined by an unplanned urbanization in Istanbul, Turkish officials say that conservation works including creating a small square around its vicinity for the column must be carried out.
+Nowadays the column is becoming ruined by an unplanned urbanization in Istanbul.
+Turkish officials say that conservation works including creating a small square around its vicinity for the column must be carried out.